bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/netlify-tips.md.md

 Files over 10 MB in size are not well-supported by our CDN and may fail to upload to our system, causing your entire deploy to fail.
 You should host large content elsewhere, such as YouTube embedded videos.

 Sites with tens of thousands of html files can lead to long processing times.
-This shouldn’t cause the deploy to fail, but even a “quick” manual deploy can take quite awhile (many minutes) to finish if you have tens of thousands of files.
+This shouldn’t cause the deploy to fail, but even a "quick” manual deploy can take quite awhile (many minutes) to finish if you have tens of thousands of files.

 [\#](https://docs.netlify.com/configure-builds/troubleshooting-tips/?_ga=2.84803921.938315912.1639898242-345723907.1639767886#post-processing)Post processing
 -------------------------------------------------------------------------------------------------------------------------------------------------------------